neffint/neffint/README.md

 # Neffint
 Neffint is an acronym for **N**on-**e**quidistant **F**ilon **F**ourier **int**egration.
 This is a python package for computing Fourier integrals using a method based on Filon's rule with non-equidistant grid spacing.

-Neffint licensed under an MIT license.
+Neffint licensed under an Apache-2.0 license.
 See the [LICENSE](LICENSE) for details.

 ## Repository structure